(Last Updated On: January 2, 2018)

 Pep & Fodder – Unfortunately very close to my work, Pep & Fodder do coffee, sandwiches, wraps and, best of all, cakes and slices that’ll be a cut above your average afternoon sugar fix.

 Three Birds – Eat out enough and menus in Edinburgh can get a bit deja vu.
 Not here.
 Expect to have your taste buds intrigued by quality North African, Asian, Indian and a smattering of Scottish dishes.
-With a 2 courses for £9.50 lunch special, you’ve got no excuses.
+With a 2 courses for £12 lunch special or£15 for a pre-theater dinner, you’ve got no excuses.

 Apiary – With the same ethos as Three Birds, the much lauded Apiary is set in a beautiful building with huge windows to gaze out as you digest.
 This is one place worth traipsing alllll the way to Newington for.